Contact-Control-Interfaces/maestro-sdk-docs/README.md

    - Ultraleap 3Di
  - [MaestroOculusRig]
    - Meta Quest 1/2
+ - [MaestroVarjoRig]
+   - Ultraleap hand tracking systems integrated into Varjo headsets.

 It is also possible to roll your own configuration using the SDK components available.

 ## Setup

 Before installing the Unity SDK package, you'll need to:
  - Add a scoped registry entry for Ultraleap's Unity SDK so that the Package Manager can resolve the dependency.
-You can do this by following the steps listed [here](https://developer.leapmotion.com/unity#setup-openupm).
+You can do this by [following the steps listed here](https://developer.leapmotion.com/unity#setup-openupm).
  - Intall the [Oculus Integration package](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from the Asset Store

 There are two ways to install the Contact CI Unity SDK Package: